wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 Special handling is also needed to properly persist nested critical sections.
 There are two cases of nested critical sections: fully (perfectly) nested and partially nested (e.g. 2PL-style locking protocol).
-The general rule is that any two overlapping critical sections on the same thread should be flattened or merged into one,
+The general rule is that any two overlapping critical sections on the same thread should be flattened or merged into one, because otherwise, depending on the access pattern of data in two critical sections, it is possible that one of them is rolled back, and the other happens to have accessed modified data and committed.
+In this case, the final state is no longer consistent, because the state after recovery contains a variable whose value is derived from nowhere.